By GILES TERERA

 Choose from one of the options listed below, or order your copy wherever you buy your books.

-Copies of Hamilton and Me signed by author Giles Terera are available direct from publishers Nick Hern Books, subject to availability.
+Copies of Hamilton and Me signed by author Giles Terera are available from the National Theatre Bookshop.
 Stock is limited, so order your copy now to avoid disappointment.

 Hamilton and Me is also available from other major book retailers, including: